sham4sh/csc113-controller/README.md

 The system consists of an onboard computer with several attached sensors, communicating with a remote controller via an MQTT server.
 A joystick is used for control of the motors, and the controller may be put into sleep for manual control via pushbutton.

+To view user dashboard, import flows.json to a node-red flow and open localhost:1880/ui

 Developed by Joshua Shamash and Michael Ilyajanov.